 Restless Leg Syndrome (RLS)

 Restless legs syndrome (RLS) is a neurological sleep disorder associated with an overwhelming urge to move your legs.
-RLS makes it difficult to get comfortable enough to fall asleep, as the symptoms flare up at night.
-Studies show exercise training reduces the severity of RLS symptoms.
+RLS makes it difficult to get comfortable enough to fall asleep, as the symptoms flare up at night. show exercise training reduces the severity of RLS symptoms.
 Aerobic exercises and lower body resistance training promotes circulation in your legs, easing symptoms of RLS.

 Obstructive Sleep Apnea (OSA)

 Obstructive Sleep Apnea (OSA) is caused by the soft tissues of the throat collapsing and obstructing airways.
 As a result, patients with OSA experience breathing difficulties and sometimes even stop breathing for a few seconds.
-Poor sleep increases the risk of cardiac problems and diabetes.
-Studies show exercises can be effective in reducing several harmful consequences of OSA, including cardiovascular disorders, glucose intolerance, and fatigue.
+Poor sleep increases the risk of cardiac problems and diabetes. show exercises can be effective in reducing several harmful consequences of OSA, including cardiovascular disorders, glucose intolerance, and fatigue.

 Endurance exercises can activate your upper airway muscles, making way for smoother airflow, which makes it easier to breathe, tackling the cause of OSA.
 Endurance exercises include activities such as walking, jogging, swimming, and biking.
 These activities increase your breathing and heart rate keeping your heart and lungs healthy.